paulkienitz/pitchgame/README.md

 I'll call it prerelease 0.6 at the point where I started adding team features.
 None of them are ready to use yet, but one thing it does add is a prompt to make new players give a name, which is mandatory in team mode and can be required in non-team mode by setting a constant.

+For the next checkin I added `configure.php` as a place to put configuration options and credentials.

 Yet to be added are more cosmetics, proper login (maybe including SSO), and the team play feature.

 ----